SecBear/vault/README.md

 - [direnv](https://direnv.net/) (optional but recommended)
 - Okta developer account or access to Okta organization

+Note: if you don't have Nix installed, you can still follow along with your own vault binary installed on your system.
+You can install vault for your system [here](https://developer.hashicorp.com/vault/install)

 ### Setup

 1. **Clone and enter the repository:**